-Workflows are the ways people get a task done, the vast majority of the time these can be illustrated as a series of steps that need to be completed sequentially in a diagram or alternatively a checklist.
-This helps individuals breakdown and visualize the steps that need to be taken to get a task done.
+Workflows are the ways people get a task done.
+These can often be illustrated as a series of steps that need to be completed sequentially in a diagram or a checklist.
+This helps individual's breakdown and visualize the steps that need to be taken to get a task done.
 You can execute a workflow as an individual, or if a task includes other people, they can also be incorporated into the process.

-A perfect resignation procedure is quite significant for both employers and employees.
+A perfect resignation procedure is important for both employers and employees.
 As for the former, the staff are very important for company's long-term development and profit earning.
-So it's crucial for employers to retain talented workers and maintain image in exit procedure.
-A good resignation process not only ensures that relevant things concerning resignation are dealt with effectively but can also help to receive much useful feedback from resigning employees.
+So, it's crucial for employers to retain talented workers and maintain an excellent image throughout exit procedures.
+A good resignation process not only ensures that issues concerning resignation are dealt with effectively, but it can also obtain useful feedback from resigning employees.
 Here is an example workflow for employee off-boarding.
 This has been broken down into phases:

 Phase 1: The basic information to be submitted by the employee that is leaving the company such as name, team, manager, date of resignation, and an attachment of their letter of resignation.

 Manager input: A manager will need to acknowledge the change, and notify those who the change will affect, and start putting a plan into action for the handover.
-Furthermore they will need to analyze which documents (if any) the employee will need to fillout and send over before they leave.
+Furthermore, they will need to analyze which documents (if any) the employee will need to fill out and send over before they leave.

 Document & Asset Recovery: This is an acknowledgement upon receiving the necessary documentation, and assets from the employee.

-Final Stage: Hold a farewell gathering for the employee, perhaps buy them a departing gift, or just say 'goodbye', its totally up to you.
+Final Stage: Hold a farewell gathering for the employee, perhaps buy them a departing gift, or just say 'goodbye.'
+It's totally up to you!